HEROES: Unreal Engine-based Human and Emergency Robot Operation Education System: Experiments

 \subsection{Experiment tasks}

 The simulator was tested for usability and effectiveness of integration into existing workflows for robot navigation training.
-To test the same, a set of beta testers was asked to operate the simulation and perform the following tasks: \begin{enumerate}[label=(\textbf{Task \arabic*}),align=left,itemsep=3pt] \item The reviewers were provided with layout details of an environment and were then asked to recreate the environment as closely as possible. \item The reviewers were tasked with creating an environment of their choosing. \end{enumerate} The above-mentioned tasks were set to evaluate the ease of reproducibility of an environment, the ease of creating dense, detailed environments, and the ease of creating unique environments from a user's imagination, respectively.
+To test the same, a set of beta testers was asked to operate the simulation and perform the following tasks: \begin{enumerate}[label=(\textbf{Task \arabic*}),align=left,itemsep=3pt,leftmargin=*] \item \textit{The reviewers were provided with layout details of an environment and were then asked to recreate the environment as closely as possible.} \item \textit{The reviewers were tasked with creating an environment of their choosing.} \end{enumerate} The above-mentioned tasks were set to evaluate the ease of reproducibility of an environment, the ease of creating dense, detailed environments, and the ease of creating unique environments from a user's imagination, respectively.
 The users were provided with only a minimal set of instructions on the controls of the simulator.

 The overall ability of the simulator was then evaluated through a questionnaire filled out by all participants.
 The results of the said questionnaire are highlighted in Table~\ref{table:task-eval} and expounded in the next section.
 In addition, users also filled out a supplementary questionnaire targeted at quantifying general usability and user feedback.
 This supplementary questionnaire is outlined in Table~\ref{table:usability-eval}.
+All answers were collected using a 10-point linear scale.